feathersjs/docs/guides/basics/setup.md

 ## Prerequisites

 Feathers and most plug-ins work on [NodeJS](https://nodejs.org/en/) v6.0.0 and up.
 For the guides we will use syntax that only works with Node v8.0.0 and later.
-On MacOS and other Unix systems the [Node Version Manager](https://github.com/creationix/nvm) is a good way to quickly install the latest version of NodeJS and keep up it up to date.
+On MacOS and other Unix systems the [Node Version Manager](https://github.com/creationix/nvm) is a good way to quickly install the latest version of NodeJS and keep it up to date.

 After successful installation, the `node` and `npm` commands should be available on the terminal and show something similar when running the following commands: